Approximating Sparse Matrices and their Functions using Matrix-vector products: Approximation for functions of general sparse matrices

 \subsubsection{Dependency of the compressed sensing solver in \RS{}}

 The majority of the computational task in \RS{} (Algorithm \ref{alg:gen}) relies on compressed sensing.
 There are three main parameter choices in relation to compressed sensing for \RS{}: the sensing operator $\mtx{Y}$, the number of measurements $s$ and the compressed sensing solver \texttt{CS}.
-For the solver, as mentioned earlier in Section \ref{sec:sparse}, different greedy algorithms have similar guarantees; see \cite{csbook} and their relevant papers or for an empirical study see \cite{BlanchardTanner15}.
-In this work, we focus on, and suggest NIHT as it is the simplest and has a low cost per iteration.
-For a greedy method with a better asymptotic guarantee, but with a higher cost per iteration, we suggest CoSaMP or its variants, e.g. CSMPSP discussed in \cite{BlanchardTanner15}.
+For the solver, we suggest NIHT as it is the simplest and has a low cost per iteration.
+For better asymptotic guarantee, but with a higher cost per iteration, we suggest CoSaMP or its variants, e.g. CSMPSP discussed in \cite{BlanchardTanner15}.
 For the sensing operator $\mtx{Y}$, all three choices mentioned previously are good choices.
 For robustness, we recommend the Gaussian matrix $\mtx{\mathcal{N}}$ and for speed, we recommend the sparse matrix $\mtx{\mathcal{S}}_{\xi}$ with the sparsity parameter $\xi = \min\{8,s\}$ if a good sparse matrix library is available, otherwise we recommend the subsampled DCT matrix $\mtx{\mathcal{C}}$.
-Lastly, for the number of measurements $s$ we recommend $s = \bigO\left(k\log\left(\frac{n}{k}\right)\right)$ for theoretical guarantee \cite{Donoho06,CandesRombergTao06}, which is suggested in \RS{} with $s = \lceil 2k\log(n/k) \rceil $.
+Lastly, for the number of measurements $s$ we recommend $s = \lceil 2k\log\left(\frac{n}{k}\right) \rceil$ for theoretical guarantee \cite{Donoho06,CandesRombergTao06} as suggested in \RS{}.
 However, a constant multiple of the sparsity parameter $k$, say $s = 10k$, is observed to work well in practice \cite{BlanchardTanner15,csbook}.